gennaro-tedesco/nvim-commaround/README.md

 ```

 ## Feedback
-If you find this plugin useful, consider awarding it a ⭐, it is a great way to give feedback!
+If you find this plugin useful consider awarding it a ⭐, it is a great way to give feedback!
 Otherwise, any additional suggestions or merge request is warmly welcome!